 Another way to register for classes is to use an add/drop form and turn it in to the Registrar’s Office.

 Both the class schedule and catalog are now completely online.
-You can access catalogs here: http://www.suu.edu/academics/catalog/.
 If you’re looking at course descriptions, please always select the most current catalog at the top of the list.
 If you’re looking at major/minor requirements, make sure to select the catalog that’s listed as yours in your DegreeWorks audit.

 The class schedule can be accessed through your SUU Portal.
 Click on the “Registration” link under the Banner section on the lower left side of the screen.
 On the next page, choose “Course Search” at the bottom of the list.
 This will take you to the online class schedule.

 You will register for classes depending on your class standing (e.g., freshman, sophomore, etc.).
 Your class standing is determined by how many completed credits you will have earned at the end of your current semester.
-You can find a list of registration dates for summer, fall, and spring semesters here.
+Registration dates for summer, fall, and spring semesters .

 A RAC (Registration Access Code) is a 6-digit PIN that allows you to register for fall and spring semesters.
 (A RAC isn’t needed to register for summer.)
 You will need your RAC each time you make a change to your schedule, but your RAC will always be available on your DegreeWorks audit.
 It will also change each semester.